Would the real cinnamon please stand up? Pure Ceylon cinnamon, by historical and scientific standards, is the only true cinnamon out there.

-Unlike Vietnamese cinnamon who has as much subtlety as a drag queen in five-inch sequined peep toe booties, or Korintje cinnamon who is as sweet as tea served on a Georgia porch, Sri Lankan cinnamon (aka: Ceylon cinnamon) is smooth, and aromatic with hints of citrus, sugar, and butter.
+Unlike Vietnamese cinnamon who has as much subtlety as a drag queen in five-inch sequined peep toe booties, or Korintje Cinnamon who is as sweet as tea served on a Georgia porch, Sri Lankan cinnamon (aka: Ceylon cinnamon) is smooth, and aromatic with hints of citrus, sugar, and butter.
 That complex aroma is the one you likely grew up with.
-A perfect all-purpose cinnamon for using in curries and stews, dusting over oatmeal, spooning into your best barbeque sauce recipe, or mixing into your cookie dough.
+A perfect all-purpose Ceylon cinnamon powder for using in curries and stews, dusting over oatmeal, spooning into your best barbecue sauce recipe, or mixing into your cookie dough.

 |Basic Preparation||Ready to use as is, no preparation is necessary.|